georgringer/news/Documentation/DeveloperManual/ExtendNews/ProxyClassGenerator/Index.rst

 Clear system cache
 ^^^^^^^^^^^^^^^^^^
-Now it is time to clear the **system cache**, either via the dropdown in the backend or in the Install Tool.
+Now it is time to clear the :guilabel:`system cache`, either via the dropdown in the backend or in the module :guilabel:`Admin Tools`.